satwikkansal/ibm_iot_example/blog/draft.md

 ### 6. Connect the device to the gateway

-Now it's our smartphone's turn to be part of the system.
+Now let's add the smartphone device to the system.
 As mentioned before, we're going to connect the smartphone to the gateway over the UDP socket.
 The SensorUDP app provides support for Accelerometer, Gyroscope, Magnetometer, Light, and Proximity sensors, but not all devices have all of these sensors (like my old Android device doesn't have Gyroscope and Magnetometer), so some data might be missing.

 We'll have to implement the functionality to listen to smartphone data over sockets at our gateway, the code for it is as follows,